 How Fresh Is the Steak

 Naturally, when eating out, you expect the restaurant or steakhouse to have fresh steaks ready for customers.
 This is not always true, though, because some restaurants buy steaks in bulk and have quite a few in a freezer.
-If defrosted improperly, a steak might lose the taste and the texture that it originally had (learn how to defrost steak properly).
+If defrosted improperly, a steak might lose the taste and the texture that it originally had (Checkout how to defrost steak properly).

 A general rule is that the fresher the steak is, the more tender and juicy the meat will be.
 Always ask whether the steak the restaurant is serving is fresh.